WesleyCharlesBlake/wesleycharlesblake.github.io/_posts/2016-05-08-what-is-devops.md

+---
+layout: default
+title: "What Is DevOps"
+---

 ### What is DevOps?
 First, let’s just say there is no definitive answer.
 Yet.
 There are lots of opinions about what is covered under DevOps and what’s not.
 Is it a culture?
 Is it a job title?
 Is it a way of organizing?
 Or just a way of thinking?
 We think it’s a still-evolving movement so let’s not get stuck on limiting it too much right now.
 Instead, we can talk about some of the common themes, tools and ideas.